Join Here | Log In

 Overview of how blood clots form:

 When you get a cut or tear in a blood vessel, the first action is that the platelets flowing through the bloodstream jump into the gap.
-They seal up the broken blood vessel preventing too much blood loss.
+They seal up the broken blood vessels preventing too much blood loss.
 The platelets must link up and connect with the edges of the cut and then with each other.

 Next up is the coagulation cascade.
 This action is where various coagulation factors become activated.
 The coagulation factors are proteins that are also called clotting factors.
 They are inactive when flowing through the bloodstream (so they don’t clog everything up).
 When the coagulation factors activate, they can quickly form a blood clot.